 Diet

 For optimal health, chickens need a balanced feed that contains minerals, protein, and vitamins.
-Laying hens, in particular, should also have crushed oyster shells and grit, especially when they are ready for laying.
+Laying hens, in particular, should also have crushed oyster shells and grit, especially when ready for laying.

-In terms of the amount, it depends on the hen but typically, a hen that weighs about 6 pounds can consume about 3 pounds of feed every week.
+The amount depends on the hen, but typically, a hen that weighs about 6 pounds can consume about 3 pounds of feed every week.
 This may slowly decrease in the summer and increase during winter.

 Coop